Local government in Surrey is changing

 During each phase of installation, there may be a few days of disruption at each site.

-The first phase of work was completed for all other sites in August 2023.
+The first phase has been completed for all sites.

 Find out how to use the chargers on the Connected Kerb website (external link).